vpavlenko/study-music/research/README.md

 - Can we use these datasets to generalize our model to other countries / rock bands?
 - Can we show that a harmonic complexity grows as the band gets older?
 - Can we show trends in using certain chord progressions over times and countries?
+- Can we draw state machines for chords for certain bands to compare harmonic languages?

 ## Video game music